 If you want to stop smoking, taking bupropion (trade name Zyban®) roughly doubles your chance of success.

-A brief overview of smoking and nicotine addiction
+Smoking and nicotine addiction

 What is bupropion and how does it work?